RavenMCP Docs

 Tool Reference

-Raven provides 13 tools across 4 knowledge layers.
+Raven provides 32 tools across 8 knowledge layers.
 Claude calls them automatically based on what you're asking for.
+Below, the original 13 tools have full docs; the 19 newer tools from v1.2–v1.6 are listed with summary descriptions.

 Principles Layer